 We need more acknowledgement of the reality of giving too much.
 Because empathy fatigue occurs when we push ourselves too far.
 When we take the world and it’s burdens on our shoulders.
-And we’ve left our personal boundaries so far behind in the distance that the line we said we wouldn’t cross can’t be seen anymore.
+And we’ve left our personal boundaries so far behind in the distance.
+That the line we said we wouldn’t cross can’t be seen anymore.

 People who experience empathy fatigue are often the givers amongst us.
 The person who goes above and beyond.
 Whose energy seems boundless.
 Who is always there to lend a hand or a shoulder to cry on.
 They instinctively seem to know what to say or when to get involved.
 They live amongst us as colleagues, parents and friends.
 Being there for others is part of who they are.

-So, how do deny that quintessential part of ourselves?
+So, how to deny that quintessential part of ourselves?
 Possibly the part that defines us in some way.
 What’s an empathetic human to do?
 There doesn’t seem to be a good solution.
 To suggest avoiding empathy is to betray who many of us are or what we believe in.
 Because empathy is what makes us human.
 It’s what builds connections between people.
 Ultimately it makes this world bearable.
 So what do you do?
 When it’s the eleventh hour, when your foot is out the door and a situation arises necessitating empathy.
 Yes or no?

 Perhaps there is a balance to be found.
 Too much empathy and fatigue beckons at the door.
 Too little and we’re not being true to ourselves or we feel guilt for abandoning people; possibly when they need us most.
 We must learn to live in the place inbetween.
 When we see or feel the warning signs.
 Step back.
 Pause.
 But do so safe in the knowledge that looking after yourself means you can keep giving.
 You can make the world a better place with your empathy.
 Because saying, not right now, is not the same thing as saying no.